gallofeliz/my-own-ip-camera/README.md

 ## Limitations

 - Currently Raspberry PI with its camera is supported.
-We can easily isolate the services and have differents images for differents systems.
+We can easily isolate the services and have differents images for differents systems, and for Raspberry PI I would like to support USB cameras.
 - No ONVIF yet

 ## Environment